amnestywebsite/humanity-theme/CONTRIBUTING.md

 We encourage our colleagues at other nonprofit organizations to use and build upon the Humanity Theme.
 Since the project was initially set up to help teams across the global Amnesty International movement, it meets many of the unique requirements for grassroots campaigning organizations.
-If you work for a nonprofit and have any questions about the Humanity Theme, you can contact @carolinejcourtney.
+If you work for a nonprofit and have any questions about the Humanity Theme, you can contact [Caroline](https://github.com/carolinejcourtney).
+For more information, email website[at]amnesty.org.

 ### Expectations